77 Kitchen Curtain Ideas

 11. Kitchen Curtain Ideas with Stripes

-Patterned curtains can look busy, especially in a kitchen design with lots of other decor.
+Patterned curtains can look busy, especially in a kitchen design with lots of other wall decor.
 Stripes are a subtle option for homeowners looking for a compromise between plain and decorative kitchen curtain ideas.

 12. White Kitchen Curtain Ideas

 There’s nothing wrong with choosing a white window treatment over something more daring.
 In an all-white kitchen, white drapes will blend in seamlessly with your decor as a whole.
-In a kitchen already filled with tons of bright colors, they will melt into the background rather than fighting for attention.
+In a kitchen already filled with tons of bright colors, they will melt into the background rather than fight for attention.

-Kitchen Curtain FAQs
+Kitchen Curtain FAQ

 The short answer: No.